What is the ultimate Canon indoor sports lens?

 The Sigma 50-100mm f/1.8 DC HSM Art Lens is an APS-C format-only lens, but if that is your format, this lens gives you a before-unheard-of f/1.8 aperture that is ideally suited for indoor sports action.
 The nice range of focal lengths will prove useful for close-to-the-action situations.

 The 300L IS II is an amazing lens in all regards, and some reach is needed for indoor sports events, this lens is a great choice.
 You can expect impressive images from this lens – when you do your part correctly, of course.

 Great f/1.4 Aperture, Great Build Quality, Excellent Image Quality

 The Canon EF 85mm f/1.4L IS USM Lens begs for your light-starved action event venues.
 While image stabilization may not help you stop the action, it still helps the camera's AF system deliver better accuracy due to the stabilized image it presents.
 The f/1.4 aperture definitely will help stop the action, and it can also turn the usually-distracting indoor sports venues into a simple blur of color.
 This lens features great image quality along with pro-grade build quality at a price that isn't crazy.

 Very Good Value, Fast AF, Wide Aperture

 The list above is not an exhaustive list of lenses that can be used for indoor sports photography, but they are my top choices.
-Also visit the Canon Lenses page for other recommendations, including recommendations for Canon outdoor sports lenses.
+Also, visit the Canon Lens Recommendations page for other recommendations, including recommendations for Canon outdoor sports lenses.